Systemd: Reception

 The design of systemd has ignited controversy within the free-software community.
 Critics regard systemd as overly complex and suffering from continued feature creep, arguing that its architecture violates the Unix philosophy.
-There is also concern that it forms a system of interlocked dependencies, thereby giving distribution maintainers little choice but to adopt systemd as more user-space software comes to depend on its components, which is similar to the problems created by PulseAudio, another of Lennart Poettering's projects.
+There is also concern that it forms a system of interlocked dependencies, thereby giving distribution maintainers little choice but to adopt systemd as more user-space software comes to depend on its components.

-In a 2012 interview, Slackware's lead Patrick Volkerding expressed reservations about the systemd architecture, stating his belief that its design was contrary to the Unix philosophy of interconnected utilities with narrowly defined functionalities.
+In a 2012 interview, Slackware's lead developer, Patrick Volkerding, expressed reservations about the systemd architecture, stating his belief that its design was contrary to the Unix philosophy of interconnected utilities with narrowly defined functionalities.
 As of August 2018, Slackware does not support or use systemd, but Volkerding has not ruled out the possibility of switching to it.
+Slackware 15, released in February 2022, continues to use SysV init with a BSD-style /etc/rc.d boot scripts tree.

 In January 2013, Lennart Poettering attempted to address concerns about systemd in a blog post called The Biggest Myths.

 In February 2014, musl's Rich Felker opined that PID 1 is too special to be saddled with additional responsibilities, believing that PID 1 should only be responsible for starting the rest of the init system and reaping zombie processes, and that the additional functionality added by systemd can be provided elsewhere and unnecessarily increases the complexity and attack surface of PID 1.

 In March 2014, Eric S. Raymond commented that systemd's design goals were prone to mission creep and software bloat.
 In April 2014, Linus Torvalds expressed reservations about the attitude of Kay Sievers, a key systemd developer, toward users and bug reports in regard to modifications to the Linux kernel submitted by Sievers.
 In late April 2014, a campaign to boycott systemd was launched, with a website listing various reasons against its adoption.